How To Make Ermine Frosting: Your Complete Guide

 Sugar is the source of sweetness for this buttercream.
 I use granulated and cook it with the flour and milk, which allows it to dissolve completely and create a silky smooth textured buttercream.

-3 | MILK
+3 | WHOLE MILK

-4 | UNSALTED BUTTER
+5 | UNSALTED BUTTER

-I always use unsalted butter as using salted butter could produce a very salty frosting, which is incredibly difficult to fix.
+I always use unsalted butter, as using salted butter could produce a very salty frosting, which is incredibly difficult to fix.

-5 | VANILLA EXTRACT
+6 | VANILLA EXTRACT

 Vanilla is the primary flavoring agent for this frosting, but you can use any extract you like.
 Some extracts are stronger than others, so look up proper conversions before making this switch.

-6 | SALT
+7 | SALT

 Why do you need flour in a buttercream?
 What flours work in Ermine Buttercream?

 Flour is the primary thickening agent for the paste in Ermine Buttercreams.
-Without it, you'd only have sugar syrup, which also makes an excellent frosting but results in a different type.
+Without it, you'd only have sugar syrup, which makes an excellent frosting but results in a different type.
 My Sugarologie Buttercreams are based on this concept.
 Flour forms the foundation of the sweetened paste and contributes texture, flavor, and bulk to the final buttercream.

 Gluten seems to play little to no role in stability, as most of the flours I tested are gluten-free, and the frostings had similar stabilities throughout.
 Instead, what is more important is the strength of gelatinization - or its ability to thicken and gel liquids.
 (Gelatinization sounds very familiar to gelatin, the animal-based collagen proteins that firm up Jell-O. In this context, however, gelatinization refers to starches' gelling process.)